pixelated/pixelated-user-agent/doc/maintenance.md

 The commands you can run are:

 * reset - Use this to remove all mails from your account.
 Existing encryption keys like your GnuPG key is not affected
-* sync - Sync your soledad database
 * load-mails - Loads existing mails into your account
-* dump-soledad- Get a soledad database dump.
+* dump-soledad - Get a soledad database dump.
 Mostly for debugging use cases
+* sync - Sync your soledad database

 Like with other such tools, to get detailed help for a single command, call it with the --help option.